Idris (programming language)

-Idris is a purely-functional programming language with dependent types, optional lazy evaluation, and features such as a totality checker.
-Idris may be used as a proof assistant, but it is designed to be a general-purpose programming language similar to Haskell.
+Idris is a purely-functional programming language with dependent types, quantity annotations, optional lazy evaluation, and features such as a totality checker.
+Idris is designed to be a general-purpose programming language similar to Haskell, but may also be used as a proof assistant.

-The Idris type system is similar to Agda's, and proofs are similar to Coq's, including tactics (theorem proving functions/procedures) via elaborator reflection.
-Compared to Agda and Coq, Idris prioritizes management of side effects and support for embedded domain-specific languages.
-Idris compiles to C (relying on a custom copying garbage collector using Cheney's algorithm) and JavaScript (both browser- and Node.js-based).
-There are third-party code generators for other platforms, including JVM, CIL, and LLVM.
+The Idris type system is similar to Agda's.
+Compared to Agda, Idris prioritizes management of side effects and support for embedded domain-specific languages.
+Idris is compiled by modular backends, which provide code generation and a runtime system.
+The Idris compiler includes backends for Chez Scheme, Racket, JavaScript (both browser- and Node.js-based), and C. Additional third-party backends are available for other platforms.

-Idris is named after a singing dragon from the 1970s UK children's television program Ivor the Engine.
+Idris is named after a singing dragon from the 1970s UK children's television programme Ivor the Engine.

 Features

 Idris combines a number of features from relatively mainstream functional programming languages with features borrowed from proof assistants.

 Functional programming

 The syntax of Idris shows many similarities with that of Haskell.
 A hello world program in Idris might look like this: